 Day 16: Early this morning, watch the monks receive their offering of food from the local people.
 After breakfast, transfer to the airport for our flight to Bangkok, Thailand with lunch onboard.
 Dinner is on our own.
 Overnight at the 4-star Novotel Suvarnabhumi Airport Hotel.
 (B)

 Day 17: Transfer to the airport for our flight back to Los Angeles.
 (B)

-$9,995.00 (per person, double occupancy) includes international air from Los Angeles in economy class; four internal flights; gratuities to guides and drivers; all hotels; meals as noted in brochure; entry fees; and land transportation.
+$9,495.00 (per person, double occupancy) includes four internal flights; gratuities to guides and drivers; all hotels; meals as noted in brochure; entry fees; and land transportation.

-Cost Does Not Include: The donation of $150.00 per person to University of Sydney USA Foundation, passport or visa fees, airport taxes, beverages or food not included on regular menus, laundry, excess baggage charges, alcoholic drinks, or other items of a personal nature.
+Cost Does Not Include: The donation of $150.00 per person to Heritage for Kids, international air to Phnom Penh, Cambodia and returning from Bangkok, Thailand; passport or visa fees, airport taxes, necessary vaccines and tests, beverages or food not included on regular menus, laundry, excess baggage charges, alcoholic drinks, or other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

 Donation Checks: The cost of the trip does not include the separate donation check for $150.00 (per person) to ‘Heritage for Kids.’
 As a tour company that benefits from the historical, cultural and natural riches of our destinations, we have a policy of donating to scholars, archaeological and cultural projects, and museums in each of our destinations.
 This has created a bond with the academic community that allows you to gain an ‘insider’s view’ of work being done in each country.
 For this trip, we kindly ask you to make your $150 donation checks out to the “Heritage for Kids.”
 The donation check is considered part of your registration and is non-refundable.